stefanopochet/ai-skills/goldworks/README.md

 # Goldworks

-**An adversarial brainstormer that finds the work you didn't know about.**
+**An adversarial brainstormer that finds the opportunities you didn't know about.**

 Cheap fleets of AI *miners* dig through the systems you point them at and produce a mass of candidate findings.
 One expensive AI *judge* kills them by default.
 You see only what survives, as a prioritized,